sftpplus/sftpplus-docs/src/doc_source/operation-client/transfers.rst

 --------------------------------

 When a transfer is started, SFTPPlus will check for the required permissions to monitor the source path for changes, the configured path exists and this path is valid.

-If the source path is no longer available after the transfer was started and the initial check operations were successful,
-SFTPPlus will not consider the transfer failed.
+If the source path was available at startup, but after some time it is no longer available and it fails to get the content of the source path, SFTPPlus will retry the after `changes_poll_interval` seconds.

-It will wait for the next configured `changes_poll_interval` to pass and will try again.
-This is done an unlimited number of times and an event is emitted on each failure.
+This is done for a number of time configured by the `retry_count` option.
+An event is emitted on each failure.

 Once the source path is available again, the transfer is resumed and new or changed files will be transferred.

-The type of source path errors that are considered not critical for source monitoring varies based on the file transfer protocol.

 The most common errors found on all supported protocols are:

 * Source path not found.
 * Source path without reading or listing permissions.
 * Connection closed while the source was checked.

-For the HTTP and WebDAV protocol, below is a non-exhaustive list of HTTP codes for which source monitoring will continue:

-* 401 UNAUTHORIZED
-* 403 FORBIDDEN
-* 404 NOT FOUND
-* 429 TOO MANY REQUESTS
-* 500 INTERNAL SERVER ERROR
-* 503 SERVICE UNAVAILABLE
-* 504 GATEWAY TIMEOUT

 Resumed transfers